Requires Orka 3.2 or later on an Apple Silicon cluster. If you’re on an earlier version, this feature is not available.

 About

-Orka 3.2 introduces a helpful new feature called Image Caching.
-This feature allows users with admin privileges to download Orka images ahead of time, to any node in the Orka cluster.
-This means users enjoy a faster and more reliable VM deployment experience as it helps to reduce delays caused by network bandwidth issues.
-Without Image Caching, users would likely encounter delays during VM deployment, as automated CI jobs pull new images from the local cluster datastore (NFS mount) or a remote registry (cloud OCI registry service) during CI runtime.System Requirements
+Orka 3.2 introduces Image Caching.
+This feature lets you download Orka images ahead of time to any node in the Orka cluster if you have admin privileges.
+Pre-caching images provides faster and more reliable VM deployments by reducing delays caused by network bandwidth issues.
+Without Image Caching, automated CI jobs pull new images from the local cluster datastore (NFS mount) or a remote registry during CI runtime, which can cause delays.System Requirements

 Scheduled Caching is available for:- Orka 3.2+